paulorsfaria/42_Fractol_Resources/README.md

 > Even though it is not possible to easily visualize this process, it really is the same logic.
 We are figuring out where a linear approximation of the function around our guess would equal zero, and then we use that zero of the linear approximation as our next guess.

 ___
-### Many Seed, Many Guesses
+### Many Seeds, Many Guesses

 We can apply this idea to many different possible initial guesses simultaneously.
-With each iteration each dot takes some step based on **Newton's Method**.
+With each iteration each dot takes some step based on the **Newton's Method**.

 Most of the dots will quickly converge to one of the five roots, but there will be some dots which will start bouncing around.
 This is the same behavior we saw as when we got stuck bouncing around the local minimum of a function when applying the method to the same polynomial using real numbers.